-Transfer Agent and Registrar

-Computershare Investor Services LLC is currently the transfer agent and registrar for Hertz Holdings common stock, and following the Spin-Off will be the transfer agent and registrar for both New Hertz and HERC Holdings common stock.
+Transfer Agent and RegistrarComputershare Investor Services LLC is currently the transfer agent and registrar for Hertz Holdings common stock, and following the Spin-Off will be the transfer agent and registrar for both New Hertz and HERC Holdings common stock.NYSE Stock Exchange SymbolThere is no current trading market for New Hertz common stock.

-NYSE Stock Exchange Symbol

-There is no current trading market for New Hertz common stock.
 We expect to list New Hertz common stock on the NYSE under the symbol "HTZ," which is the current trading symbol for Hertz Holdings common stock.
-Following the Spin-Off, HERC Holdings common stock will continue to trade on the NYSE, but the symbol for its common stock will change to "HRI."
+Following the Spin-Off, for its common stock will change to "[]."